greenhas/spg_website/content/Relationships/2020-09-16-Lunchtime-conversation.md

 ---
 date: 2020-09-16T12:42:46-04:00
+title: ""
+tags: ["micro","Relationships"]
+---
-title: "Lunchtime conversation: “Daddy, how long have we lived in this house?”
+Lunchtime conversation: “Daddy, how long have we lived in this house?”
 “Well, we moved in right before the sickness, so over six months now.”
 “No, Daddy, it’s been nine billion months.
 I’m right.” “...
-Yeah, you are.”"
+Yeah, you are.”
-tags: ["micro"]
----